Water Budget

 Phase 3 - Refined Numerical Water Budgets for Priority Regions

-A Phase 3 numerical water budget model was completed in 2020 for Nanoose (Electoral Area E), as the first priority area.
-Currently, the RDN is looking to advance the development of a Phase 3 water budget model for French Creek Water Region.
+In 2020, the first Phase 3 numerical water budget model was completed for Nanoose (Electoral Area E).
+At this time, the RDN is looking to advance the development of a Phase 3 water budget model for the French Creek Water Region.
 It has been identified in previous studies and by ongoing monitoring that the surface water flows and the groundwater levels in portions of this water region are under stress.
 This reveals the need for a future-looking analysis that provides the technical basis for a long-term strategy for water supply, from both the community and ecological perspective.

 Priority Regions: